Small, well-run charities transform lives every day. They do work that has measurable impact, yet they struggle to compete for funding.

 A charity on our platform has access to a wealth of knowledge and experience from like-minded organisations.

-Through our partners, we offer pro bono consultation, helping our charities to run their organisations more efficiently.
-Take a look at our Curvestone partnership for one example.
+Through our partners and network, we offer pro bono consultation, helping our charities to run their organisations more efficiently.

-In 2019, we launched our new due diligence and monitoring process, a stringent five-stage application process for all new charities.
+Our due diligence and monitoring process includes a stringent five-stage application process for all new charities.

 Beyond checks on the fundamentals, we look at elements like the organisation’s impact goals and measurement processes, internal strategic goals and their management structure.